Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Introduction

-One particularly interesting modern scenario is optimization of neural networks in the NTK regime \cite{jacot2018neural} (or some other ``lazy training'' setting where the learning problem is linearized \cite{chizat2019lazy}).
-In the NTK regime, the neural network effectively becomes a linear model with an explicit kernel \cite{NEURIPS2019_0d1a9651}.
+A power-law structure of the spectrum is a common property of many large-scale optimization problems, in particular in machine learning: see e.g. recent works \cite{cui2021generalization, bahri2021explaining,lee2020finite,canatar2021spectral,kopitkov2020neural,dou2021training,atanasov2021neural,bordelon2021learning,basri2020frequency,bietti2021approximation}.
+One particularly interesting modern scenario is optimization of neural networks in the ``infinitely wide'' NTK regime \citep{jacot2018neural} (or some other ``lazy training'' setting where the learning problem is linearized \citep{chizat2019lazy}).
+Ill-conditioning here results naturally from overparameterization.
+In the NTK regime, the neural network effectively becomes a linear model with an explicit kernel \citep{NEURIPS2019_0d1a9651}.
 This can be used to derive explicit power laws for the corresponding spectral distributions and GD convergence rates.
-For example, when fitting a $d$-variate indicator function by a ReLU network using the continuous-time GD, the leading term in the loss evolution can be found as $Ct^{-1/(d+1)}$ with some explicit constant $C$ \citep{velikanov2021explicit}.
-A number of recent works experimentally verify and exploit power law asymptotics of the kernel eigenvalues, e.g. for the analysis of generalization \cite{bahri2021explaining, canatar2021spectral, lee2020finite, nitanda2021optimal, jin2021learning}.
+For example, when fitting a $d$-variate indicator function by a ReLU network using the continuous-time GD, the leading term in the loss evolution can be found as $Cn^{-1/(d+1)}$ with some explicit constant $C$ \citep{velikanov2021explicit}.
+A number of recent works experimentally verify and exploit power law asymptotics of the kernel eigenvalues, e.g. for the analysis of generalization \citep{bahri2021explaining, canatar2021spectral, lee2020finite, jin2021learning}.